algorist-ahmad/bash-utils/README.md

 A collection of useful bash code.
-Import them into your function as such:
+Import them into your script file as such:

 ```shell
 #!/bin/bash